Kolyasisan/Core-Update-Manager/README.md

 # Core Update Manager

+IMPORTANT NOTE: This branch is currently not under active development and is not considered to be suitable for production as-is.
+A greatly refactored version is currently being developed and battle-tested with a newer iteration of Grand Dad Mania: Revived and Know By Heart projects.

 Core Update Manager is an optimized, extensible, garbage-free Update Manager for Unity.

 First used for Grand Dad Mania Revived (https://pchk.itch.io/grand-dad-mania).
 If you're asking "why" then read this: https://blogs.unity3d.com/2015/12/23/1k-update-calls/